Support our sponsor: Dayton Convention & Visitors Bureau 1 Chamber Plaza Dayton 800-221-8235

 FOREIGN TEAMS For a team coming from a CONCACAF nation:

-1. Players must present passports at registration or, if from a nation that the United States does not require a passport, proof of entry into the United States that is required by the United States.
+1. Players must present passports or, if from a nation that the United States does not require a passport, proof of entry into the United States that is required by the United States.

 2. Teams are required to have and present player picture identification cards.